 November is a bad month for SAD (Seasonal Affective Disorder)

-I struggle with SAD the most these 3 weeks before Thanksgiving.
+I struggle with SAD the most during the three weeks before Thanksgiving.
 The weather in the Black Hills is usually fairly decent, but Fall does tend to be one of our cloudier times of the year.
 That, and the lack of daylight, tends to exacerbate any SAD symptoms I’m currently feeling.

-Fortunately, we have had an ABSOLUTELY GORGEOUS fall this year!
+Fortunately, we have had an ABSOLUTELY GORGEOUS, warm fall this year!
 We also tend to have GORGEOUS sunsets this time of the year!

 This time of year, the excitement and decorations of Halloween are over, but it’s too early for Christmas (despite what some might tell you. 🙄) I’m not sure which is the chicken, and which is the egg, but I also find my SAD symptoms compound (or are worsened) by any other stressors/worries I have going on.
 I think SAD heightens your sensitivity and lessens your tolerance overall, making you more susceptible to the negative effects of these other triggers.